Mick2nd/Notes-Import/README.md

  1. `>`cd NotesImport
  1. `>`python
  1. `>>>`from gui import Gui
- 1. `>>>`gui.main()
+ 1. `>>>`Gui.main()

+### Simplified Method
+Simply invoke the startup script (Linux or Windows Powershell)

 The GUI is more or less self-explanatory and shows tool tips on the controls.

 There is ongoing work to simplify the usage of the code.